Find Affordable College Courses

 Medford, MA

-Tufts University landed the #6 spot in the 2023 rankings for the best value classical languages and literature programs.
-Tufts is a fairly large private not-for-profit school located in the suburb of Medford.
+Tufts University did quite well in this year’s ranking of the best value schools for classical languages and literature students.
+It came in at #6 on the list.
+Tufts is a fairly large private not-for-profit school located in the large suburb of Medford.

-In addition to its great value ranking, Tufts is in the top 10% of all schools on our Best Classical Languages & Literature Schools in the New England Region list.
+Tufts excels when it comes to quality.
+It’s ranked in the top 10% of all schools on our Best Classical Languages & Literature Schools in the New England Region list.

 Read More…